Christiane Hörbiger: Personal life

 Hörbiger was married to director Wolfgang Glück.
 Her second husband was the Swiss journalist Rolf R. Bigler; they had a son, Sascha.
 After Bigler's death in 1978, Gerhard Tötschinger, a director and author, became her partner; he died in 2016.
 Hörbiger lived mainly in Vienna.
 She was a UNICEF ambassador, and was committed to cancer aid.

 Hörbiger died in Vienna on 30 November 2022 at age 84.
+She is survived by her son Sascha Bigler and grandson Lucas.